CSR Tools

 In addition to environmental and social issues, governance factors are a key component of sustainability reporting.
 The ESRS G1 standard covers aspects such as corporate ethics, corruption prevention and responsible business practices.

-ESRS G1 - Business Conduct
+ESRS G1 - Business conduct

 Compliance with ethical business practices strengthens the trust of investors, customers and stakeholders.
-The relevant reporting obligations in the VSME Sustainability Report are:
+The relevant reporting obligations in the VSME sustainability report are:

 • C9 - Gender diversity in management: Information on gender distribution in management and diversity measures.